USCIS Background Security Checks

 All applicants who seek immigration benefits are subject to USCIS security checks.
 Such background investigation is designed to screen out criminals and national security threats during the immigration process.
 However, despite its good intention and overall success, this process has serious flaws.

 For most people, all security checks eventually come out clear.
-But the processing delay can cause great anxiety and frustration, in addition to severe financial burdens, to those individuals affected.
-Many applicants have to extend their EAD and AP every year, spending $645 per person for those two documents alone.
-With family members, the cost can quickly approach $2000 annually.
+But the processing delay can cause great anxiety and frustration, in addition to financial burdens while you're forced to renew certain documents.

-The USCIS typically conducts three types of investigations, but may perform other reviews on a case by case basis.
+USCIS conducts several types of background checks, but may perform other reviews on a case by case basis.

 The Interagency Border Inspection System (IBIS) is a networked database from multiple agencies primarily designed to effectively control the entry of persons into the United States.
 It is an electronic system that can be quickly accessed by immigration officials at a port of entry (POE), as an inspection tool to identify high-risk and inadmissible travelers on the spot.